indexsupply/shovel/docs/shovel/readme.md

 ### pg_url

-E2PG will setup its database on startup.
-It keeps bookkeeping tables in a schema named "e2pg".
+Shovel will setup its database on startup.
+It keeps bookkeeping tables in a schema named "shovel".
 Tables created from integrations are created in the public schema.

 You can specify the database url in the config file.
 Or, you can instruct the config file to read from an environment variable via: